codeforamerica/document-transfer-service/doc/destinations.md

 | filename | The path in the drive to upload the file to. | `string` | `source.filename` | NO       |
 | path     | The path in the drive to upload the file to. | `string` | `""`              | NO       |

+If the `filename` parameter is not provided, the service will use the filename from the source.
+If the source URL does not contain a filename, such as when using an S3 presigned url, this may result in your transfer failing.

 ### Example request

 ```json